change/aws-swf/README.md

       end

       class DecisionTaskHandler < SWF::DecisionTaskHandler
-        register('foobar_workflow', '1')
+        register('foobar_workflow', '1') # registers the class with the workflow type

-        # this method "magically" gets called when a workflow of ('foobar_workflow', 1) is executed, and on new events
+        # the decider will poll for new events, if they are of type ('foobar_workflow', '1') they will get passed to handle
         def handle
           new_events.each {|event|
             case event.event_type